Where to Go on Safari in Africa and When

 The South African Department of Home Affairs declared that, as of January 2017, all travellers from New Zealand require a visa for entry into South Africa.

 We advise all of our travellers to check with their local embassy on visa requirements for each country (and those you may be stopping at, in transit) before travelling.
-It’s important to check your itinerary to determine whether you need a multiple entry visa or not.
+It’s important to check your itinerary to determine whether you need a multiple-entry visa or not.

 Do you sell any age-specific tours?

 Yes.
 While we do offer some ‘family-friendly’ tours, safaris can be tricky with young children.
-Read all the ins-and-outs on our blog, ‘Kids on Safari: Yes or No?’
+Read all the ins and outs on our blog, ‘Kids on Safari: Yes or No?’

-Last Minute Bookings
+Last Minute Safari Bookings

-Should travellers wait for last minute specials to book their safaris?
+Should travellers wait for last-minute specials to book their safaris?

 If you want to go on safari during peak season (July to September), no, this is a very unwise move.
 Safaris during the peak season get booked up quickly.
-The days of waiting for last minute specials in the high season before travelling are sadly gone, and if you really want to go on safari, you need to book early as our tours fill up quickly.
+The days of waiting for last-minute specials in the high season before travelling are sadly gone, and if you really want to go on safari, you need to book early as our tours fill up quickly.

-Flamboyance of flamingosFlamboyance of flamingos
+Flamboyance of flamingos

 Travelling During Peak Season